cchitsiang/awesome-stars/README.md

 - [ApplikeySolutions/VegaScroll](https://github.com/ApplikeySolutions/VegaScroll) - ↕️ VegaScroll is a lightweight animation flowlayout for UICollectionView completely written in Swift 4, compatible with iOS 11 and Xcode 9.
 - [jhurray/Ladybug](https://github.com/jhurray/Ladybug) - A powerful model framework for Swift 4
 - [sncf-connect-tech/Collor](https://github.com/sncf-connect-tech/Collor) - A declarative-ui framework for UICollectionView with great and useful features.
-- [saoudrizwan/Disk](https://github.com/saoudrizwan/Disk) - Delightful framework for iOS to easily persist structs, images, and data
+- [saoudrizwan/Disk](https://github.com/saoudrizwan/Disk) - Easily persist structs, images, and data on iOS
 - [square/Paralayout](https://github.com/square/Paralayout) - Paralayout is a set of simple, useful, and straightforward utilities that enable pixel-perfect layout in iOS.
 Your designers will love you.
 - [KrisYu/swift14macOSApps](https://github.com/KrisYu/swift14macOSApps) - approaching macOS development using swift with 14 mini projects.
 - [pmusolino/PMSuperButton](https://github.com/pmusolino/PMSuperButton) - 🔥 PMSuperButton is a powerful UIButton coming from the countryside, but with super powers! 😎